microsoft/AzureTrailblazerAcademy/month3/lab_devops/README.md

 >**Note**: This workshop can be completed using only the Azure Cloud Shell.

 1. In a web browser, navigate to https://shell.azure.com.
 Alternatively, from the Azure web portal, launch the **Azure Cloud Shell**.
 It has common Azure tools preinstalled and configured to use with your account.
+Make sure you are in **bash** mode.

     ![This is a screenshot of an icon used to launch the Azure Cloud Shell from the Azure Portal.](images/prehandson-image3.png "Azure Cloud Shell launch icon")